 Trent Park is at Cockfosters just past the tube station (Piccadilly line) on the right.
 There are nature walks, barbecue facilities and a café.
 As well as being home to a campus of the Middlesex University, this holds the country’s finest wallpaper collection (map).

 Alexandra Palace surrounded by 196 acres of beautiful parkland and grounds is just a short train ride away (hop on a W3 bus from opposite Alexandra Palace Station if you do not like steep hills).
 The views towards London from this vantage point are wonderful and it is great fun trying to spot the Telecom Tower, Canary Wharf, St Paul’s Cathedral or the Shard.
 National exhibitions are frequently held in the exhibition hall.
 There is an ice skating rink and also an outdoor playground and a boating pool (rowing boats for hire) with lots of wild fowl, so remember to take a few crusts!
 A fishing area is available for use by those with an Environment Agency Rod Licence which is available from Post Offices.
-There is also a quiet area called the rose gardens in the park complete with a small pond and fountain (map).
+There is also a quiet area called the rose gardens in the park complete with a small pond and fountain.
 Approximately 1,500 free parking spaces available.
 On most Sundays a Farmers Market is held at the Muswell Hill Entrance ( Hornsey Gate).
 For more visitor information and transport options.

 Kidzbiz, previously known as Clown Town, is an indoor adventure playground and is located within 3 minutes walking distance of The Sound Learning Centre, the entrance is via the car park in Lodge Drive located at the rear of McDonalds.
 They have ball pools, tube slides, tarzan ropes, biff bash bags, twizzle maze, net climbs and a monkey tree house.
 They also have a special toddler area and a café.
 Tel: 020 8886 7520 (map).